section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 - Are compatible with each other since Quarkus  is an implementation of Microprofile which is well-built based on the given specifications.

 _**Differences**:_
-- Microprofile is used to do microservices specification in the Java Enterprise environment.
+- These two can't be really said to be differing from each other.
+Microprofile is used to do microservices specification in the Java Enterprise environment.
-- Quarkus on the other hand is an implementation of Microprofile which is well-built based on the given specifications.
+Quarkus on the other hand is an **implementation** of Microprofile which is well-built based on the given specifications.

 If you have worked with Microprofile, Quarkus is going to be simpler for you to work with.